puwei/DanielTakeshi.github.io/_posts/2015-06-27-thoughts-on-the-same-sex-marriage-ruling.md

 ---
 layout: post
-title:  "Thoughts on the Same Sex Marriage Ruling"
+title:  "The Same Sex Marriage Ruling, and a Paradox"
 date:   2015-06-27 23:00:00
 permalink: thoughts-on-the-same-sex-marriage-ruling
 ---